joaquinponzone/joaquinponzone/README.md

-### Hi there 👋 , I'm Joaquin!
+### Hi there 👋 , I'm Joaquin and I'm a Full-Stack Developer.

 - 🔭 Currently working with a team on an e-commerce proyect from scratch.
-- 🌱 I’m currently learning Supabase ⚡.
+- 🌱 Learning Supabase ⚡.

 - 📫 How to reach me: ponzonejoaquin@gmail.com